 We are a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics based on our proprietary Safely Metabolized And Rationally Targeted, or SMART, linker technology platform.
 Our SMART linker technology platform is based on the concept of treating diseases by simultaneously modulating multiple biological targets in one or more related disease pathways.
 We engineer bi-functional product candidates that are conjugates of two molecules, or bioactives, each with known pharmacological activity, joined by one of our proprietary SMART linkers.
 Our SMART linker conjugates are designed for enhanced efficacy and improved safety and tolerability.
 Our initial focus is on treatments for rare diseases, such as Duchenne muscular dystrophy, or DMD.
 We are also developing other product candidates for the treatment of serious lipid disorders.
 We target therapeutic areas and specific diseases with significant unmet medical need where we believe we will have a competitive advantage.
 We seek to develop therapies that modulate multiple targets in the disease pathway.
-We have applied our SMART linker technology platform to build a development pipeline that includes three clinical-stage product candidates and multiple programs in preclinical development.
+We have applied our SMART linker technology platform to build a development programs in preclinical development.

 CAT-1004 is an oral small molecule that we believe has the potential to be a disease-modifying therapy for the treatment of DMD that may be able to regenerate muscle in boys regardless of the underlying dystrophin mutation.
 DMD is an ultimately fatal genetic disorder involving progressive muscle degeneration.
 CAT-1004 is a SMART linker conjugate of salicylate, a non-steroidal anti-inflammatory drug, and the omega-3 fatty acid docosahexaenoic acid, or DHA, a naturally occurring unsaturated fatty acid with anti-inflammatory properties.
-We designed CAT-1004 to enhance the activity of salicylate and DHA in modulating the NF-κB pathway at multiple points.
-NF-κB, or nuclear factor kappa-light-chain-enhancer of activated B cells, is a protein that coordinates cellular response to damage, stress and inflammation and plays an important role in muscle health.
-We believe that CAT-1004 modulates the disease pathway by inhibiting activated NF-κB and reducing the movement of activated NF-κB to the nucleus of the cell.
-Activated NF-κB drives muscle degeneration and suppresses muscle regeneration.
-Chronic activation of NF-κB has been reported in multiple skeletal muscle disorders, including muscular dystrophies, atrophy and inflammatory myopathies.
-In animal models of DMD, CAT-1004 inhibited activated NF-κB and was well tolerated with no observed safety concerns.
+We designed CAT-1004 to enhance the activity of salicylate and DHA in modulating the NF-kB pathway at multiple points.
+NF-kB, or nuclear factor kappa-light-chain-enhancer of activated B cells, is a protein that coordinates cellular response to damage, stress and inflammation and plays an important role in muscle health.
+We believe that CAT-1004 modulates the disease pathway by inhibiting activated NF-kB and reducing the movement of activated NF-kB to the nucleus of the cell.
+Activated NF-kB drives muscle degeneration and suppresses muscle regeneration.
+Chronic activation of NF-kB has been reported in multiple skeletal muscle disorders, including muscular dystrophies, atrophy and inflammatory myopathies.
+In animal models of DMD, CAT-1004 inhibited activated NF-kB and was well tolerated with no observed safety concerns.
 We plan to initiate patient enrollment in a Phase 1/2 clinical trial of CAT-1004 in boys with DMD in June 2015.
 Subject to patient enrollment, we expect to report top-line Phase 2 data in late 2016.
-If the results from our Phase 1/2 clinical trial and discussions with regulatory authorities regarding a pivotal trial are positive, we intend to initiate a six-month Phase 3 pivotal clinical trial of CAT-1004 in 2017 and seek marketing approval based on this Phase 3 trial.
+If the results from our Phase 1/2 clinical trial of CAT-1004 in 2017 and seek marketing approval based on this Phase 3 trial.
 The U.S. Food and Drug Administration, or FDA, has granted CAT-1004 orphan drug designation for the treatment of DMD.
 We hold worldwide rights to CAT-1004.